Chair, Graduate Group in Linguistics

 - Ph.D.
 (Stanford University)

-Robert Bayley is Professor of Linguistics, Chair of the Graduate Group in Linguistics, and a member of the Graduate Group in Education at the University of California, Davis.
-He is also the Editor of the Publications of the American Dialect Society and an associate member of the Centre for Research on Language Contact at York University in Toronto.
-He previously taught at the University of Texas at San Antonio (UTSA), Beijing Foreign Studies University, and Harbin Institute of Technology.
-He teaches courses in sociolinguistics, second language acquisition, and general linguistics.
+Robert Bayley (Ph.D., Stanford University) is Professor of Linguistics, Chair of the Graduate Group in Linguistics, and a member of the Graduate Group in Education at the University of California, Davis.
+He is also the Editor of the Publications of the American Dialect Society and an Associate Member of the Centre for Research on Language Contact at York University.
+He teaches graduate and undergraduate courses in sociolinguistics, second language acquisition, and general linguistics.
 His research focuses on language variation and language socialization, especially in bilingual and second language populations.
 Currently, he is investigating the role of frequency in language variation and change.
 He also is working with Professor Rebecca Ambrose of the UC Davis School of Education on a project to assist teachers to develop explanations of mathematical concepts appropriate to English language learners.

 - Second Language Acquisition and Development: